-Because of all of the exercises being machine based rather than free weight, multi gym exercises are much safer than free weight too.
-If you're really looking into how good multi-gyms are, your safety is definitely a big seller.
-You can't injure yourself like you can with other equipment or exercises, and that alone is a huge plus.
-Even more so for newcomers or people trying to overload muscles with bigger weights.
+Because all of the exercises are machine-based rather than free weight, multi gym exercises are much safer than free weight.
+If you’re really looking into how good multi-gyms are, your safety is definitely a big seller.
+You can’t injure yourself like you can with other equipment or exercises, and that alone is a huge plus, even more so for newcomers or people trying to overload muscles with bigger weights.

-Finally when looking at how good multi-gyms are specifically for building muscle, we have the weight capabilities that they have.
+Finally, when looking at how good multi-gyms are specifically for building muscle, we have the weight capabilities that they have.
 Not only are they safe to use at home, they still have a huge weight stack too.
 That means they can help you through your whole muscle-building journey.
-You won't need to keep upgrading like you do with free weights!
+You won’t need to keep upgrading as you do with free weights!

 Ultimately, multi gyms mean big exercises with big weights at almost no risk.
-As far as muscle building goes, it's pretty ideal.
-It's always better to get variation in your workouts, so free weights definitely aren't something to write off. as far as exercising form home goes, however, these are the kings.
+As far as muscle building goes, it’s pretty ideal.
+It’s always better to get variation in your workouts, so free weights definitely aren’t something to write off. as far as exercising from home goes; however, these are the kings.

 If you’re looking into buying one for yourself, check out some of our favourite workouts here: